khaledsa1ah/Library-API-Application/README.md

 ### API Versioning
 - **API Versioning**: The project supports API versioning, allowing for version-specific routing and easier management of API evolution.

+### Message Queuing
+- **RabbitMQ Integration**: The project now includes RabbitMQ for message queuing.
+This allows for asynchronous communication and better scalability.
+  - **Message Publishing**: A new endpoint in `MessageController` allows clients to publish messages to a RabbitMQ queue.
+  - **Message Consuming**: A `MessageConsumer` background service continuously listens for messages on the queue, processes them, and logs the content to a file.

 ### Publishing and Deploying
 - **IIS**: During the development of this project, I also learned how to publish and deploy an ASP.NET Core application on Internet Information Services (IIS).
 This involves: